Introduction

 Etiology

-Apocrine hidrocystomas arise from an inappropriate tumorous growth of apocrine sweat glands [1].
-The exact etiology of causes of theses growths is unknown and it not known to be associated with a familial incidence.
+Apocrine hidrocystomas arise from an inappropriate tumorous growth of apocrine sweat glands.[2]
+Although the exact etiological factors of this condition remain unknown, sun exposure is considered a potential risk factor and is not associated with familial incidence.[1]

 Epidemiology

-Apocrine hidrocystoma is mainly observed in adults aged 30 to 70 years and rarely occurs during childhood or adolescence [2].
-Solitary apocrine hidrocystoma is equally noticed in males and females, and there is no ethnic predominance or geographic region predilection.
-Multiple forms of apocrine hidrocystoma are rare in the general population.
+Apocrine hidrocystoma primarily affects adults aged 30 to 70, with rare occurrences during childhood or adolescence.[3]
+Solitary apocrine hidrocystomas occur equally in both men and women without any apparent ethnic or geographic predilection.
+Multiple forms of apocrine hidrocystomas are rare in the general population.

 Pathophysiology